kjd/coen/README.md

   path/to/your/coen-0.3.0-amd64.iso && \
 bzip2 diffoscope.*
 ```
-Please send us an email attaching one or both files.
+Please send us one or both files.